 While vaccines and Omicron have changed the trajectory of COVID-related health outcomes, this does not mean the COVID-19 pandemic is over.
-COVID-19 is going to be with us for a long time and we can expect to see some degree of COVID-19 transmission for the foreseeable future.
+We know that COVID-19 is going to be with us for a long time and we can expect to see some degree of COVID-19 transmission for the foreseeable future.